 Are the free earplugs handed out at festivals good enough?

 No. Festival-distributed earplugs are invariably foam disposables.
 They provide some protection, but at the cost of sound quality, and their actual noise reduction at festival volumes is typically lower than their rated SNR because most people don’t insert them correctly.
-If sound quality matters to you at all, bring certified flat-filter earplugs from home.
+If sound quality matters to you at all, bring certified reusable silicone earplugs from home.

 How do I choose earplugs for a multi-day festival like Glastonbury?